 EndoActive was founded in September 2014 by mother and daughter Lesley & Syl Freedman and is an independent Not For Profit Health Promotion Charity.Syl was diagnosed with Endo at age 21 but suffered the symptoms from age 11.

-We are assisted by a committee of 9, which includes pathologists, a teacher, a statistician, 2 documentary film-makers & women with Endo.
+Our committee of nine includes nurses, a pathologist, a teacher, a statistician, two documentary filmmakers & women with Endo.

 In May 2014, Lesley decided to find out more about the cutting edge of Endometriosis research and treatment.
 She obtained a list of Australian doctors, scientists, and educators who attended the 13th World Congress of Endometriosis in Sao Paulo.
-She began calling them to discuss their work and any news from the conference in relation to her daughter’s experience and Endo in general.
-Several were amazingly generous: special thanks to Maryam Morahdi ANU, Melissa Parker ANU, and Kathleen Peters USYD, who all shared their experience of the Congress, their knowledge of Endo, and explained their academic interest.
+Several generously shared their experience of the Congress and their knowledge of Endo.

 As Syl lay on the couch in agony from her recent surgery, Lesley refilled her hot water bottles and read the abstracts: 400 pages of medical and scientific research, and reports on Endo from all over the world.
 Several papers were on Dienogest, marketed as Visanne – this drug was getting good reviews overseas and she wondered if it was available in Australia.